jamii/jamii.github.com/_posts/2017-11-21-contrast-coding-is-an-implementation-detail.md

 Unfortunately in psychology we [typically don't have enough data](http://datacolada.org/20) to begin with, so we can't afford to leave any data unseen.
 Instead we ask a different question:

-* Q2: If reality behaved exactly according to the fitted null model, what is the probability that the full model would have this much less error?
+* Q2: If reality behaved exactly according to the fitted null model, what is the probability that the full model would have this much less error on the training data?

 In this case we can give an exact analytic answer to Q2.
 (Whether that answer has any bearing on the answer to Q1 is another, much more complicated matter).